-Amazon union voting ends Monday, but expect a long and contentious count
+Why the Amazon unionization vote could take a week — or longer — to resolve

 Win or lose, RWDSU President Stuart Appelbaum believes the unionization drive has elevated the discourse about the role of labor in the country and given Amazon’s warehouse workers a voice.

-“This campaign has already been a victory in many ways,” Appelbaum said in a statement.
+“This campaign has already been a victory in many ways,” Appelbaum said in a statement Friday.
 “Even though we don’t know how the vote will turn out, we believe we have opened the door to more organizing around the country.”

 What is Amazon’s response?